2021–22 Antalyaspor season

-The 2021–22 season is the 56th season in the existence of Antalyaspor and the club's 26th consecutive season in the top flight of Turkish football.
-In addition to the domestic league, Antalyaspor are participating in this season's editions of the Turkish Cup and the Turkish Super Cup.
+The 2021–22 season was the 56th season in the existence of Antalyaspor and the club's 26th consecutive season in the top flight of Turkish football.
+In addition to the domestic league, Antalyaspor participated in this season's editions of the Turkish Cup and the Turkish Super Cup.

 Kits

 Antalyaspor's 2021–22 kits, manufactured by New Balance, released on 8 August 2021 and were up for sale on the same day.